 Hiking can be such a fun family activity.
 It gets everyone moving.
 You can explore a new place.
 And, it’s a fun way to learn and explore in nature.

 Disclosure: There are Amazon Affiliate and other affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy on our Disclosure Page for more details.

 I took my kids hiking by myself all the time when they were younger.
 But, here’s the thing, our hikes looked a lot different than they would if it was just me and my husband.

 But, no matter how they looked, they were fun and they were valuable.
 My kids loved a family hike.

 The key: keep it simple and keep it on your kid’s level.

 You don’t need to hike up a mountain or go deep in the woods to experience all the fun of a hike.
 For our hikes we often stayed local and would choose a paved path in a wooded area.

 We also kept it short, stopping and turning around when the girls requested it.
 After all, there was no way I could carry both of my kids back to the car if we went too far.

-A long hike for a young child may not necessarily seem long to you.
+A long hike for a toddler may not necessarily seem long to you and that’s okay.

 - Keep it short.